microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Copy and paste on Linux & Windows can be done using `kbstyle(Ctrl+C)` and `kbstyle(Ctrl+V)` respectively.

-### Forcing keybindings to pass through the terminal
+### Forcing key bindings to pass through the terminal

-While focus is in the integrated terminal, many keybindings will not work as the keystrokes are passed to and consumed by the terminal itself.
+While focus is in the integrated terminal, many key bindings will not work as the keystrokes are passed to and consumed by the terminal itself.
 The `terminal.integrated.commandsToSkipShell` setting can be used to get around this.
-It contains an array of command names whose keybindings will skip processing by the shell and instead be processed by the VS Code keybinding system.
-By default this includes all terminal keybindings in addition to a select few commonly used keybidnings.
+It contains an array of command names whose key bindings will skip processing by the shell and instead be processed by the VS Code key binding system.
+By default this includes all terminal key bindings in addition to a select few commonly used key bindings.

 ## Common Questions